SQream/sqream_docs/operational_guides/monitoring_query_performance.rst

 The filter node reduced the output to just 18,160 relevant rows, but they're distributed across the original 74 chunks.
 All of these rows could fit in one single chunk, instead of spanning 74 rather sparse chunks.

-Improving Performance with High Selectivity Hints
+Improving performance with high selectivity hints
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 *